Reliable Characterization for Improving and Validating Accurate Quantum Operations: Conclusion

 \section{Conclusion}

-In this paper, we considered a quantum characterization problem whose purpose is to reliably characterize accurate quantum operations implemented in quantum information processing.
-We derived a sufficient condition on experimental designs which enables us to access all information of the set of unknown state preparation, measurement, and gate operations except for the gauge degrees of freedom.
-We also proposed a self-consistent estimator with regularization, which has superior properties.
-By restricting the minimization variable to the physical region, the estimates are stringently physical.
-Due to a regularization, our estimator gives estimates more suitable for improving and validating accuracies of quantum operations.
-We theoretically proved that the sequence of estimates converges to the gauge-equivalence class of the prepared true set of operations the the limit of the data size going to infinity.
+In this paper, we considered a quantum characterization problem whose purpose is to reliably characterize accurate elemental quantum operations implemented in quantum information processing.
+We derived a sufficient condition on experimental designs which enables us to access all information of the set of unknown state preparations, measurements, and gates except for the gauge degrees of freedom.
+We also proposed a self-consistent estimator with regularization and physicality constraints.
+We theoretically proved that the sequence of estimates converges to the gauge-equivalence class of the prepared true set of operations at the limit of the data size going to infinity.
 This guarantees the high reliability of the estimation results for sufficiently large amount of data.
-We also derived the rate of the asymptotic convergence.
-The method proposed here is the first self-consistent method that satisfies both physicality of estimates and asymptotic gauge-equivalence.
-In order to make quantum technologies, e.g., quantum computation, quantum communication, and quantum sensing, more practical, it is indispensable to further improve accuracies of current state-of-the-art quantum operations.
-Theoretical results given here ensure that the method is the most promising way among the known quantum characterization methods.
-We hope the method contributes to this pursuit.
+We also theoretically derived the rate of the asymptotic convergence, which is expected to be optimal.
+These are the first mathematically rigorous proofs of asymptotic behaviors of a self-consistent quantum tomography method.
+Additionally, we also proposed how to use the estimation results for the accuracy improvement step.
+In addition, we performed numerical experiments for a 1-qubit system, and numerically analyzed performances of the proposed estimator.
+The numerical results compatible with the theoretical results, and it is numerically shown that the proposed estimator has predictability of the true probability distributions higher than that of empirical distributions, even though there exists a bias originated from the regularization.
+The numerical results also showed that the existence of the gauge degrees of freedom makes it difficult to directly use the estimation result for the accuracy improvement step, which would be a common feature of the self-consistent approach.
+In order to make quantum technologies, e.g., quantum computation, quantum communication, and quantum sensing, more practical, it is indispensable to develop more reliable characterization method for accuracy validation and accuracy improvement of elemental quantum operations.
+Theoretical and numerical results indicate that the method is suitable for the reliable accuracy validation and needs additional ingenuity for contributing to the accuracy improvement.